-The Frederick National Lab Animal Care and Use Committee (ACUC) is required by Federal Law
+The NCI at Frederick Animal Care and Use Committee (ACUC) is required by Federal Law

 to provide training to all individuals working with animals.
 Prior to working with

 live animals, individuals must be listed on an investigator’s approved Animal Study

 Proposal and must complete the New Employee Animal Care and Use Introductory Training

 Course.
 Every three years, the ACUC office will notify individuals of their requirement